Dherse/magritte/README.md

 The goal of this limitation is to make it easier to support modern features such as [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)).

+## Build instructions

+Detailing binding generation instructions are present in `BUILD.md` and an overwiew of the project's structure is available in `STRUCTURE.md`.

 ## Overwiew of features

 - Low overhead